Loading...

 And part of the reason for that was to drive a wedge between them and North Vietnam.

-This actually had the effect of making the world a relatively safer place because it lessened the likelihood of nuclear war breaking out between the two great superpowers, between the US and the USSR.
+This actually had the effect of making the world a relatively safer place because it lessened the likelihood of nuclear war breaking out between the two great superpower, between the US and the USSR.

-And it certainly was, it was positive, it most certainly was positive, but whether it was worth the level of devastation, the level of loss caused by the Vietnam War, that is arguable.
+So that was one, that's a silver lining of the Vietnam War and it certainly was, it was positive, it most certainly was positive, but whether it was worth the level of devastation, the level of loss caused by the Vietnam War, that is arguable.

-Alright, very quick check for understanding now then.
+Right, very quick check for understanding now then.

 So which two communist countries did the US become friendlier with under Nixon?
 Was it Cambodia, China, Laos, or the USSR?
 Choose two of those now.

-Let's go on to our final task of the day now then.
+Let's go onto our final task of the day now then.

 So I've got two interpretations on the screen here from Alex and from Lucas.